DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ![Alt text](Images/wp-images17.png)

-**Step 6: Download the WordPress package and copy it to the `/var/www/html` directory on the Web Server**
+**Step 6: Download the WordPress package, unpack it, and copy it to the `/var/www/html` directory on the Web Server**

 Run these series of commands:
 ```